leejoonli/code-every-day/log.md

 ## Thoughts

 Practiced docker scan, and multi image layering, image caching, .dockerignore.
 Read about multi stage builds (Maven/Tomcat, React).
 Tried containerizing GA project 1 but not working.

+# Day 144 (7/14/2022)

+## Docker and Codewars

+Practiced Docker.
+Did a codewars challenge.
+The challenge was to find the largest consecutive 5 digit number in a given number.

+## Thoughts

+Tried to containerize project 1 but still not working.
+Not sure how to proceed so I did a codewars challenge instead.
+Did some more OOP practice even though the challenge could be done in a single line.
+The single line return statement looked more complicated than I thought but I'm satisfied with my answer since it gave me more OOP practice.